Powered by SchoolDash

 Finances: Excellent.
 The school budget has been in surplus

 Attendance: Above average.
-Pupil absence rates are very low and the incidence of persistent absence is quite low.
+Pupil absence rates and the incidence of persistent absence are both quite low.

 Attainment: Above average.
-Attainment at the ages of 16 and 18 are both above average.
+Up to age 16 it is above average, while at ages 16-18 it is about average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

-Progress: About average.
-Up to age 16 it is about average, while at ages 16-18 it is excellent.
+Progress: Above average.
+Up to age 16 it is above average, while at ages 16-18 it is about average.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)

 Admissions: Poor.
-The occupancy rate is very high.
+The occupancy rate is very high and the offer rate is roughly average.
 There is no compulsory entrance exam.

 Representation: Out of balance.
 The socio-economic mix is slightly out of balance with the local community, while ethnic representation is out of balance with the local community.
 Show details